voletiswaroop/sp-tiktok/README.md

 # tiktok clone

 Created reactJs based Tiktok clone.
-This project comes with default tiktok template and functionality,currently in some of the functionalities are working with dummy data.
+This project comes with default tiktok template and functionality, currently in some of the functionalities are working with dummy data.
 Im in the process of making it completely dynamic.

 ## Demo
 Visit Tiktok clone webapp here: https://voletiswaroop.github.io/sp-tiktok